InfinitumForm/onionify/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Onionify provides clean, conservative, and WordPress.org-compliant support for serving WordPress sites through Tor hidden services (.onion).
+Onionify provides privacy-friendly, security-enhanced, and WordPress.org-compliant support for serving WordPress sites through onion services (.onion).

 == Description ==

-Onionify provides clean, conservative, and WordPress.org-compliant support for serving WordPress sites through Tor hidden services (.onion).
+Onionify is an independent plugin that enables WordPress websites to operate seamlessly through onion services (.onion).

+This plugin is not affiliated with or endorsed by the Tor Project.

-It rewrites runtime URLs when requests arrive via .onion, avoids canonical redirects that would leak visitors from onion -> clearnet, optionally advertises an Onion-Location header, and supplies privacy-focused "hardening" (CSP, COEP, resource-hint tightening, oEmbed disable) specifically for onion visitors.
+Onionify adds safe and standards-compliant integration for onion access — rewriting runtime URLs when requests arrive via .onion, preventing canonical redirects that might expose onion visitors to the clearnet, optionally adding the official Onion-Location HTTP header, and applying additional privacy-hardening measures (CSP, COEP, oEmbed and resource hints control) specifically for onion traffic.

-The plugin is designed to be safe for distribution on WordPress.org:
+The plugin follows WordPress.org guidelines and is designed for secure public distribution:

-- No core hacks.
+- No modifications to WordPress core.
-- Uses filters/actions only.
+- Uses WordPress filters and actions only.
-- Multisite-aware (per-site mapping + network defaults).
+- Fully compatible with multisite environments (per-site mappings and network defaults).
-- Optional WP-CLI tools for admins.
+- Optional WP-CLI integration for advanced administration.
-- Localization-ready (textdomain: tor-onion-support).

 === ⚠ IMPORTANT WARNING ===

-⚠ BEWARE: If you are trying to make your WordPress site available **only** on the darknet to preserve the anonymity of your server and hosting provider, **then this plugin is NOT for you!**

-This plugin does **not** hide your server’s hosting provider, network infrastructure, or administrative metadata.
-It helps WordPress behave correctly when *visitors* connect via .onion addresses (URL rewriting, headers, CSP and optional checks), but it does **not** anonymize, obfuscate, or otherwise protect your server infrastructure from being discovered.
-If your goal is to hide or anonymize server hosting information, consult Tor Project documentation and threat-modeling specialists first.
+⚠ Warning: This plugin does not provide hosting-level anonymity or concealment of infrastructure.
+Onionify helps WordPress handle requests that arrive via onion service addresses, but it does not change or hide server configuration, hosting provider information, or other infrastructure-level metadata.
+If you require infrastructure-level protections or specialized operational procedures, consult authoritative technical documentation and qualified operational security professionals.
+Do not rely on this plugin for legal compliance or for anonymizing hosting details.

 == Features ==

-* Detects .onion requests and rewrites generated WordPress URLs to the configured onion host at runtime.
+* Detects .onion requests and safely rewrites generated WordPress URLs to the configured onion host at runtime.
-* Does not modify database `home`/`siteurl` values — rewrites are runtime-only.
+* Does not modify database `home` or `siteurl` values — all rewrites occur at runtime only.
-* Multisite support: per-site .onion mapping (Network Admin) plus Network Defaults.
+* Multisite support: per-site onion mapping (via Network Admin) and configurable Network Defaults.
-* Sends Onion-Location header from clearnet (optional) so browsers / Tor Browser can suggest the onion mirror.
+* Optionally sends the Onion-Location header from the clearnet site to help browsers recognize the onion mirror.
-* Optional privacy hardening when serving .onion (CSP, COEP, X-Frame-Options, disable oEmbed, remove resource hints).
+* Optional privacy enhancements for onion visitors (CSP, COEP, X-Frame-Options, disable oEmbed, and tighten resource hints).
-* Optional verification against Tor Project's official exit-addresses list (opt-in).
+* Optional verification feature using a public list of known Tor exit addresses (opt-in only).
-* WP-CLI commands to list/map onion hosts and toggle settings.
+* Includes WP-CLI commands to list, map, and manage onion host configurations.
-* Filter hooks for extensibility (including `tor_onion_is_tor_request` and `tor_onion_verify_exit_list`).
+* Provides filter hooks for extensibility (including `onion_is_onion_request` and `onion_verify_exit_list`).
-* Sanity-checked, defensive code compatible with PHP 7.4 — 8.x.
+* Carefully validated, defensive code compatible with PHP 7.4 — 8.x.

 == Installation ==

-1. Upload the `tor-onion-support` folder to the `/wp-content/plugins/` directory.
+1. Upload the `onionify` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. (Single-site) Go to Settings → Tor / .onion and enter your `.onion` host (host only, e.g. `abcd1234xyz.onion`) and optional hardening settings.
 4. (Multisite) Network Admin → Tor / .onion → use the **Mapping** page to map each site to its onion host, and optionally set **Network Defaults** on the Defaults submenu.
 5. (Optional) To verify IPs against the official Tor exit list enable verification:
    * Add `define('TOS_VERIFY_TOR_EXIT', true);` to `wp-config.php`, or
-   * Add `add_filter('tor_onion_verify_exit_list', '__return_true');` in a mu-plugin or theme functions file.
+   * Add `add_filter('onion_verify_exit_list', '__return_true');` in a mu-plugin or theme functions file.
    Note: verification is **opt-in** and cached for 24 hours.
 If your environment disables external HTTP calls, keep verification disabled.

 == Quick usage (WP-CLI) ==